 Broadband Adoption in the Health Care Sector This chart shows the percent of health care facilities that subscribe to various types of broadband services or that are without a connection.
 Fixed connections are those provided by cable, DSL, fiber, or fixed wireless technology, while non-fixed connections include dial-up, satellite, and mobile-only services.
 These types of non-fixed internet services, while providing basic access, can often be plagued by connection latency, have costly monthly data plans, or can be impacted by weather, terrain, large expanses of open water, and other environmental factors.

-68

-Digital Communications

-Digital communications tools are critical for health care facilities to communicate with the public.
-This chart shows the average frequency with which local health care facilities use these digital communications tools.
+Digital Communications This chart shows the average frequency with which local health care facilities use these digital communications tools.